 QSR ads thrive off of food-porn imagery that drives insatiable, instantaneous Desire.
-BK’s Moldy Whopper threw out that rule book.
+Burger King’s Moldy Whopper threw out that rule book.
 Seemingly crazy on the surface, but ad results indicate there was a different objective than immediate sales.
 Let us explain, starting with the obvious:

 Sanity check — “Moldy Whopper” did not induce instant cravings among gen pop viewers.
 A Desire score 36% below recent QSR advertising norms translated into weak positive purchase intent among viewers directly after watching.
 Additionally, 26% of viewers were turned off from purchasing (vs. only 6% for the category norm).

 No where is the Moldy Whopper’s repulsing effects more obvious than on Trace, which tracks viewer resonance with ad content on a second-by-second basis.
 Burger King builds positive interest in the first four seconds with the Whopper’s construction, which eventually trails off as viewers sit and wait unknowingly for the disgusting transformation.

 (This drop in engagement indicates vulnerability in skippable ad environments meaning some might not even make it to the moldy part — lucky them).

 Unsurprisingly, there’s a staggering drop in resonance at the first sign of rot (19-seconds), with the line trailing into negative territory.
 A rare occurrence that very few ads generate when content is universally unappealing/a turn off.
 It’s likely what Burger King was going for, though: